 - Section 77 is applicable to an extended definition of director - The liability that is incurred in terms of Section 77 is joint and several with any other person who may be held liable for the same act - Any person with a claim can bring it against all the directors or any one particular director.
-A single director can therefore be held liable for the totality of damages suffered by a third party as a result of a breach of fiduciary duties - An action to recover loss, damages or costs may not commence more than three years after the act or omission.
-The Companies Second Amendment Bill, 2023 proposes to empower a Court to extend this time period, on good cause shown, on the basis that such extended period may also cover acts or omissions that occurred during the period before the extension.
+A single director can therefore be held liable for the totality of damages suffered by a third party as a result of a breach of fiduciary duties - An action to recover loss, damages or costs may not commence more than three years after the act or omission. - The Second Amendment Act provides that in addition, the Court may, on good cause shown, extend the period of three years, regardless of whether such period has expired, or the act or omission that resulted in the loss, damages or costs contemplated in this section occurred prior to promulgation of the Companies Second Amendment Act.